 Sound, regular assessment of learning outcomes is a required skill of modern instruction.
 Defining clear global learning outcomes and regularly assessing if and how students are gaining and demonstrating these knowledge, skills, and perspectives are elemental to the success and fulfillment of institutional missions to serve and produce globally competent, responsible graduates.

-Join NAFSA Academic Programs for the final segment of the four-part Architecture for Global Learning series.
-Discover best practices for gaining a more complete picture of student learning through the application and interpretation of various methods and rubrics for the meaningful assessment of global learning outcomes.
+This is the fourth installment in the 2016-2017 Architecture for Global Learning Series I. Discover best practices for gaining a more complete picture of student learning through the application and interpretation of various methods and rubrics for the meaningful assessment of global learning outcomes.

 Who Should Attend